thecloudxpert/emea-uk-aria-auto-exp-day/module-2/m2-full-lab-guide.md

 ### Exercise 1 - Creating a Project

-In this exercise we are going to create a new Project.
-A project is one of the base constructs that enables Users to be able to provision resources to different clouds.
+In this exercise we are going to create a new **Project**.
+A Project is one of the base constructs that enables vRealize Automation users to provision resources to different clouds (Cloud Zones).

 1. Click the **VMware Cloud Assembly** service.
 2. Select the **Infrastructure** tab.